Travel insurance post-COVID (Photo: Envato)

 Possible Disadvantages of Travel Insurance

-Many people are booking their winter vacation and Pesach programs or have already booked their holidays.
+Many people are booking their summer vacations and Sukkot programs and are looking into Passover programs for 2024.
 Even if you have bought your tickets and booked your vacation, it’s not too late to purchase travel insurance.
-Most countries are open to tourism and restrictions have been lifted but people still get sick.
+The world has opened up to tourism and restrictions have been lifted but people still get sick.
 It’s better to be safe than sorry.
 When budgeting for the necessities of your vacation, be sure to add travel insurance to your spreadsheet.